The Best Places to Visit in Basque Country

 - The 11th-century Old Castle of Bayonne

-- Postcard-worthy streets where buildings are brightened up by colorful window shutters
+- Postcard-worthy streets with buildings brightened by colorful window shutters

 - An impressive street art scene